 SEEL At Home

-Associate the letter P with the /p/ sound (e.g., pink, party, peas).
+Associate the letter P with the /p/ sound as in pink, party, and peas.

 - Help your child write and illustrate a menu of foods that start with P.

-- Read the menu to your child, emphasizing the /p/ sound (e.g., /p/ - /p/ - pizza) and pointing to the first letter in each word.
-As you read, occasionally ask your child to say the /p/ sound while pointing to the letter P.
+- Read the menu with your child, emphasizing the /p/ sound (e.g., /p/, /p/, pizza) and pointing to the letter P in each word.

 2. CCSS.ELA-LITERACY.RF.K.3.A: Demonstrate basic knowledge of one-to-one letter-sound correspondences by producing the primary sound or many of the most frequent sounds for each consonant.